mondoohq/packer-plugin-cnspec/README.md

 ## Sample Packer Templates

 You can find example Packer templates in the [examples](/examples/) directory in this repository.
+You can also find a [GitHub Action workflow example](/examples/github-actions/packer-build-scan.yaml) of how to use cnspec to test builds as part of a CI/CD pipeline.

 ## Get Started with cnspec